Types of Restaurants

 In the evening akachochin—red lantern restaurants, so called because these hang outside their doors—establishments are a safe, inexpensive bet.
 Customers sit at a counter space in an informal, convivial environment.Robata specialize in grilled foods and to order customers simply point at what they want grilled.Oden-ya, which serve a variety of slowly simmered meats and vegetables, have a similar atmosphere.
 Again, to order just point to your desired morsels.
 Izakaya, publike dens, have counter and table service and have more extensive menus.

-Sushi restaurants, usually reserved for special occasions, are a breed apart.
+High-end sushi restaurants, usually reserved for special occasions, are a breed apart.
 Expect a subdued atmosphere with wooden surfaces.
 Sit at the counter to get to see the itamae (sushi chef) in action.
 Point at the fish in the glass case to order or ask for omakase—or chef's choice.
+Standard sushi shops abound in major cities for those looking for a quick bite.
+Sit at the counter and grab what looks good from plates whizzing by on a conveyor belt.

 At tempura restaurants customers sit at the counter and enjoy the attention of their personal chef.
 Choose the course you desire (usually by how much you want to spend), which the chef will serve to you piece by piece.